Job Prospects... At a glance

 Podiatrists are not on Immigration New Zealand’s skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Podiatrist vacancies are advertised through public media such as Podiatry NZ, Trade Me Jobs and Seek.
+Podiatrist vacancies are advertised through public media such as Podiatry NZ, Trade Me Jobs, Seek and KiwiHealth Jobs.

 Most podiatrists are self-employed, and the rest mostly work for private practices or public hospitals.
 As podiatrists gain experience, they can get more responsibility and higher wages.

 The following occupations are related roles or alternative titles.
 Some of the roles may require a higher level of skill than entry-level podiatrists.

 More information on podiatrists is available on the Careers New Zealand website, and from Podiatry NZ.

 The Australian New Zealand Standard Classification of Occupations (ANZSCO) is the official classification of occupations in New Zealand.